 Fix: Field ‘browser’ doesn’t contain a valid alias configuration

-The Field ‘browser’ doesn’t contain a valid alias configuration error line shows up in Webpack when the user is bundling JavaScript, recreating config, or compiling SCSS.
+The field ‘browser’ doesn’t contain a valid alias configuration error; this line appears in Webpack when the user is bundling JavaScript, reconfiguring, or compiling SCSS.

-This will stop you from making any further progress with building your web app, indicating that the current version of the browser doesn’t support this code.
-Needless to say, this breaks the momentum of the developers and hinders their work.
+This will prevent you from making any further progress in building your web app, indicating that the current version of the browser does not support this code.
+Needless to say, this interrupts the momentum of the developers and hinders their work.

-This error mainly occurs due to wrong import paths and entry values.
-If the code in either of these two is wrong, this error line will appear immediately.
-So, the users need to make sure they are using the correct coding for the import paths and entry values.
+This error mainly occurs due to incorrect import paths and entry values.
+If the code in either of these two is incorrect, this error line will appear immediately.
+Therefore, users need to ensure that they are using the correct coding for the import paths and entry values.

-Furthermore, an incorrect syntax-case can also be the reason for this issue.
-However, it has an easy solution where the users need to change the capital C to a small c in the path coordinate.
+Furthermore, an incorrect syntax case can also be the reason for this issue.
+However, there is an easy solution where users need to change the capital ‘C’ to a small ‘c’ in the path coordinate.

-Below you’ll find a step-by-step guide to our 6 tried-and-tested methods to counter this complication.
+Below, you’ll find a step-by-step guide to our six tried-and-tested methods to counter this complication.

-Import paths are used to locate the module code that the users want to include in the bundle.
-It’s obvious that if you write the wrong statement, Webpack will be unable to find the module code, and hence the field browser error will occur.
+Import paths are used to locate the module code that users want to include in the bundle.
+It is obvious that if one writes the wrong statement, Webpack will be unable to find the module code, and hence the browser error will occur.

 1. Check the configuration file.